sekmo/sekmo.cc/index.md

 I’m a super fan of the GTD principles and the Rework manifesto.
 I believe in ethics, simplicity, and purpose.

 Movie snob, typography lover, and UX enthusiast.
-I love designing things that really help people in their everyday life.
+I love building useful things that really help people in their everyday life.